Soham413/Calculator/README.md

 # Calculator
-It is a calculator having dark mode option in it.
+It is a calculator using HTML, CSS, JAVASCRIPT having dark mode option in it.